andyhorn/flutter_resizable_container/README.md

 In the example above, there are three `Widget`s added to the screen, two of which can be hidden based on state.

-The first child, containing the `NavBarWidget`, has a maximum size of 350.0.
+The first child, containing the `NavBarWidget`, has a maximum size of 350.0 px.
-The second child, containing the `BodyWidget`, is set to automatically expand and has a starting ratio of 0.75.
+The second child, containing the `BodyWidget`, is set to automatically expand via the `ResizableSize.expand()` value.
-The third child, containing the `SidePanelWidget`, is set to _not_ expand and has a minimum size of 100.0.
+The third child, containing the `SidePanelWidget`, is set to a ratio of 0.75 with a minimum size of 100.0 logical pixels.

 The `maxSize` parameter constrains the child and will prevent it from being expanded beyond that size in the `direction` of the container.

 The `minSize` parameter constrains the child and will prevent it from being _shrunk_ beyond that size in the `direction` of the container.

-The `startingSize` parameter gives a directive of how to size the child during its initial layout.
-If this value is `null`, any remaining available space will be distributed evenly to this child and other children with `null` starting sizes.
+The `size` parameter gives a directive of how to size the child during its initial layout and during screen size changes.
+See the [Resizable Size](#resizable-size) section below for more information.
-    - In this example, since the `NavBarWidget` and `SidePanelWidget` both have a `null` starting size, the remaining available space (1.0 - 0.75 = 0.25) will be distributed evenly between them (0.25 / 2 = 0.125).

-The `expand` flag is used to control whether the child will be expanded to fill remaining available space, ignoring the `startingSize` constraint.
-    - Note: If there are children with `null` starting sizes, they will be given the remaining available space - this flag only affects the layout if the child has a valid `startingSize` _and_ there are no other children with a `startingSize` of `null`.
-    - In this example, if both of the other children are hidden, the `BodyWidget` will be expanded to the full available space.

-If the state changes and one or more child widgets are added or removed, the children will be re-laid out according to all of these parameters.

 ### ResizableSize

-The `ResizableSize` class defines a "size" as either a ratio of the available space, using the `.ratio` constructor, or as an absolute size in logical pixels, using the `.pixels` constructor.
+The `ResizableSize` class defines a "size" as either a ratio of the available space, using the `.ratio` constructor, an absolute size in logical pixels, using the `.pixels` constructor, or as an auto-expanding size using the `expand` constructor.

 For example, to create a size equal to half of the available space: